Best Mattresses for Side Sleepers of 2022

 We’ve mentioned how critical it is that your mattress supports your body’s natural alignment, but your pillows play a huge role in this as well.
 If your neck is too high or too low, the cervical vertebrae of the spine will be in misalignment.
 Average pillows typically fall too flat, so side sleepers should look for a thicker, firmer pillow.

-Read More: The Best Pillows for Side Sleepers
+Related: Best Pillows for Side Sleepers

 A good rule of thumb when selecting a pillow for side sleeping is to look for one that is thicker or higher under the neck than the head in order to keep your spine aligned.

-Dr. Nate Vogan, DPT at Stewart Physical Therapy tells us: “If you are a side sleeper, it’s important to make sure your neck is square to your shoulders and not sagging to one side.
+Dr. Nate Vogan, DPT at Stewart Physical Therapy, tells us: “If you are a side sleeper, it’s important to make sure your neck is square to your shoulders and not sagging to one side.
 The implications of this is a muscular issue.
 It can create impingements of the joints in your neck.
 These impingements cause pain and tightness in the neck and under the arms.”

 You can also use a knee pillow placed between your knees to reduce strain on your hips.

-Choose a Good Topper
+Choose a Good Mattress Topper

 Side sleepers can also benefit from using a mattress topper with their bed.
 Mattress toppers add an extra layer of cushion and comfort to the surface of the mattress and are a good option for side sleepers looking to make their mattress softer.

-|Helix Midnight Luxe||Best Cooling Mattress||8.9/10|
+|Helix Midnight Luxe||8.8|